Breast implants usually sit happily inside a capsule of scar tissue your body produces after a breast augmentation.

 Sometimes though, this capsule of scar tissue around the breast implant becomes too thick and tightens, causing a capsular contracture.

-Capsular contracture can happen to one, or both of your breasts and at any time after breast surgery.
+Capsular contracture can happen to one, or both of your breasts and at any time after a breast augmentation.
 It's the number one breast augmentation complication, but there are ways to repair it.

-The first form of defense against capsular contracture actually happens during your breast surgery (to read more about preventing capsular contracture check out another of my articles).
+The first form of defense against capsular contracture actually happens during your breast augmentation (to read more about preventing capsular contracture check out another of my articles).